Data-and-Trust-Alliance/DPS/specification.md

 #### Method

-Manditory: The methodology or procedures used to collect, generate, or compile the data, giving insight into its reliability and validity.
+The methodology or procedures used to collect, generate, or compile the data, giving insight into its reliability and validity.

 - Element-Name: `generation-method`
 - Cardionality: 1..*